kburchfiel/cpp_yf2dg/README.md

     ClassDB::register_class<Main>();
     ```

-1. Once you get to the next code block (i.e. the one that comes after the text "as well as a new_game function that will set everything up for a new game:"), add the following two functions to the end of your main.cpp file:
+1. For now, skip the signal connection steps discussed in the text that follows this box.
+Once you get to the next code block (i.e. the one that comes after the text "as well as a new_game function that will set everything up for a new game:"), add the following two functions to the end of your main.cpp file:

     ```